danpgomez/checkout-example/README.md

 ## Checkout Example for View Model, LiveData, and DataBinding tutorials
-A simple app to show how to implement View Models, LiveData, and DataBinding on Android.
+A checkout app implementing View Models, LiveData, and DataBinding on Android.

 Watch the tutorials on YouTube here: